 The nights are drawing in and cold wet days are just around the corner.
 Crack of dawn runs as the sun burns through the morning mist and those long strolls on a still barmy evening will soon be nothing more than a memory.

-This is when we get tempted to go in to hibernation and loose all those health benefits we had gained through the summer, but with a little thought and determination this need not be the case.
+This is when we get tempted to go in to hibernation and lose all those health benefits we'd gained through the summer, but with a little thought and determination this need not be the case.

 By relocating your runs through the park to a treadmill, still the most popular piece of fitness equipment going, you can maintain your achievements of the summer and be ready more than ever for the warm days of spring.

-The trouble most people find with a treadmill is how to stave of boredom.
+The trouble most people find with a treadmill is how to stave off boredom.
 So here are a few tips and ideas to help you treadmill train through the long dark winter months.

 - Use the programmes.
 Most treadmills today come with a variety of pre-set programmes all designed to keep you motivated, so try them.
-Some you will like and other you will hate but the fun is finding out which ones they are.
+Some you will like and others you will hate, but the fun is finding out which ones they are.